In this blog when we refer to women/females we are referring to those presumed female at birth.

-The American College Of Obstetricians and Gynaecologists produce some great guidelines for the general public and health practitioners to follow.
+The American College Of Obstetricians and Gynaecologists produce some great guidelines for the general public and health practitioners to follow on return to exercise post birth.

 Exercise After Any Delivery